Andrea Long Chu: "On Liking Women"

 In 2018, Chu published "On Liking Women" in n+1 magazine.
 The essay considers Chu's own gender transition, with Chu writing: "I have never been able to differentiate liking women from wanting to be like them."
 It discusses Chu's fascination with Valerie Solanas' SCUM Manifesto and contrasts her attitude about her gender transition with previous iterations of feminist thought.

 Writer Sandy Stone praised Chu's essay for "launching 'the second wave' of trans studies."
-Noah Zazanis, in The New Inquiry, expressed ambivalence about "On Liking Women" from a transmasculine perspective, writing: "If turning your back on manhood is an ultimately feminist act, what are we to make of the decision to become a man?"
+Noah Zazanis, in The New Inquiry, expressed ambivalence about "On Liking Women" from a transmasculine perspective, writing: "If turning your back on manhood is an ultimately feminist act, what are we to make of the decision to become a man?".
 Amia Srinivasan noted in the London Review of Books that the essay "threatens to bolster the argument made by anti-trans feminists: that trans women equate, and conflate, womanhood with the trappings of traditional femininity, thereby strengthening the hand of patriarchy".
 Chu responded to Srinivasan's comments in a dialogue with Anastasia Berg that was published in The Point.

 Females

 Chu's first book Females was published in 2019 by Verso Books.
 Chu took Valerie Solanas (radical feminist author who famously shot Andy Warhol) as the motivation for writing this book.
 Frieze described it as "a work of memoir (sort of), a provocation, gender theory(ish), film and art criticism all rolled into one."
 In the Los Angeles Review of Books, poet Kay Gabriel wrote that in Females, "Chu makes a claim about what she calls an ontological, or an existential, condition.
 Being female, in her account, is a subject position outside and against politics."
-As such, it is important to note that Chu's definition of femaleness does not refer to gender or biological sex.
+As such, Chu's definition of femaleness does not refer to gender or biological sex.

 Females was selected as a finalist for the Lambda Literary Award in Transgender Nonfiction.
 It has received mixed responses.
 As Frieze describes, "In many ways, it is astonishing: a crucial theory looking to sexuality to formulate questions around gender.
 Yet, a lot of people I know have found Females confusing, a difficult read, an exercise in logic, not what they were expecting, controversial, offensive – especially those who know their theory."